Summer tips for parents apart and co-parents

 Plan ahead

 I don’t just mean a few weeks in advance (although this is a good approach!)
 I mean well in advance by completing a parenting plan.
-There are lots of decisions to make bringing up kids and its harder when you don’t live together.
-A parenting-plan (PP) is a written document (or digital agreement in the case of our coparenting app) that sets out how you’ll look after your kids as separated parents.
-Typically, a Parenting Plan will cover:
+There are lots of decisions to make bringing up kids and it's harder when you don’t live together.
+A parenting plan (PP) is a written document (or digital agreement in the case of our co-parenting app) that sets out how you’ll look after your kids as separated parents.
+Typically, a parenting plan will cover:

-• Where the kids will live
+- Where the kids will live

-• How they will be brought up
+- How they will be brought up

-• How and when you will each spend time with them during holidays
+- How and when you will each spend time with them during holidays

 If you’ve made an agreement together and covered the basic principles of how you’ll co-parent you will take the heat out of holiday arrangements.
 Most parents review arrangements and make amends each year as the kids’ needs change, agreeing one from the offset will give you both a starting point or even detailed arrangements to work with.
-You can complete a Parenting Plan on our app .
+You can complete a parenting plan on our app.

 The right mindset

-One of the most important lessons I’ve learned after years of helping people, is that if both parents are in the right mind-set, then even tricky logistical situations can be overcome.
+One of the most important lessons I’ve learned after years of helping people is that if both parents are in the right mindset, then even tricky logistical situations can be overcome.
 Things usually become difficult when something else is wrong or going on beneath the surface.
 So, before you start your summer holiday planning, give yourself a quick emotional health check.
 Are there burning issues that are just waiting for any slight provocation to come bursting out?
 If there are, try to work through these before talking about the summer holidays.

 The worst conflicts I have seen have happened when one parent is determined to believe their plans are being dictated by the other parent.
 Of course, this sometimes happens, but it’s less often the case and more often the perception that one parent is taking over.
 If you recognise these feelings, it’s usually a sign of unfinished separation business and it can be worth speaking to a Divorce Specialist or working through these feelings yourself.

-It’s important to be mindful of both you and your co-parent’s feelings.
+It’s important to be mindful of both your and your co-parent’s feelings.
 A summer holiday away with the other parent might be the first time you have been without the kids for a long period of time.
 It might be the first time one parent has effectively had sole charge of the kids.
 Therefore, it’s natural to feel anxious.
 It can be hard for some parents to let go and not have charge of the kids’ schedules – especially if that has been their role in the past.
 But time away from your kids is also an opportunity and something to embrace, to have some time for just you.

 Agree your ‘away’ holidays

-There two types of holiday arrangement: ‘going away’ holidays and, ‘childcare’ during the summer holidays.
+There are two types of holiday arrangements: ‘going away’ holidays and, ‘childcare’ during the summer holidays.
 Start with the going away arrangements.
 Who is going where and when?
-Give yourself plenty of time to plan and to take advantage of cheaper prices.
+Give yourself plenty of time to plan and take advantage of cheaper prices.
 Suggest what you’d like to do – don’t dictate and don’t book without speaking to the other parent – strike a balance.
-You’re not inviting your co-parent to veto your arrangements but equally you’re not doing what you want without discussion.
+You’re not inviting your co-parent to veto your arrangements but equally, you’re not doing what you want without discussion.
 It’s quite a fine line, so many parents find it easier to plan in writing.
 The amicable divorce app has pre-populated options you can tailor to your family and text to your co-parent to help make these arrangements neutrally and quickly.
 It can also be helpful to have a record of your conversation if things become unclear.

 Ensure that both of you have information to feel comfortable about the holiday your children are going on.
 After all, you both have parental responsibility irrespective of who they live with most of the time.
-So, expect to tell the other parent travel and accommodation details and who else is going to be on the holiday.
+So, expect to tell the other parent about travel and accommodation details and who else is going to be on the holiday.
 If you’re going to be doing risky activities (things your travel insurance company charges extra or lists) discuss these before you go.
-Be aware some countries require the other parent’s written consent as well as a passport to enter if you are traveling alone with children so check with your travel agent or the passport office what is required.
+Be aware some countries require the other parent’s written consent as well as a passport to enter if you are travelling alone with children so check with your travel agent or the passport office what is required.

 Try not to get caught up in ‘holiday top trumps’